procf/colloids-setup/02-Slurm-and-Disco.md

 *As mentioned above, if you are running MPI simulations, it's also recommended that you only use the newest compute nodes, which use Infiniband for faster communication between nodes (turn this on with the "--constraint=ib" flag).*

 3. After all of the sbatch commands have been set, enter the commands you want the job to run on Discovery.
 Typically this will be
-	* purge software modules to remove any that are unneeded (a safety step)
-	* load Python
-	* source into your virtual environment
-	* load additional required modules
+	* load Python, source into your virtual environment, and load additional required modules
 	* run your simulation
 <br>
 <br>